Skip to content

 At a high level, the organizational dynamics around target dates sometimes look like this:

-As many of us have experienced, obtaining target dates comes with challenges.
+As many of us know, setting target dates comes with challenges.
 When priorities are unclear, whether across multiple deliverables or within the scope of a deliverable, determining when to slate in new work is difficult.

 As a result, teams who don’t know the intention behind target dates tend to assume they will be used against them in performance evaluations if they fail to deliver when they said they would.

-If teams don’t know why dates are being asked of them, don’t have access to planning tools or business plans where these dates are shared or referenced, or don’t know the implications of what will happen if they don’t meet the dates they gave… it’s safer for them to not give one at all.
+If teams don’t know why certain dates are set, don’t have access to planning tools or business plans where these dates are shared or referenced, and / or don’t know what happens if they miss a target date… they may feel it’s safer not to give a target date at all.

 Asking the question “when do we think we can deliver this?” can lead to some productive next steps in defining and refining the deliverable’s scope.